grepeverything/Solana-Paper-Wallet-with-Staking/README.md

 ```

 *Live Run*:
-Update the amount to include staking amount + 0.05 SOL for fees.
+Update the <AMOUNT> to include staking amount + 0.05 SOL for fees.

 Check the cold wallet balance: